fa-se/llm-rankers/README.md

 # llm-rankers
+This project is based on work by Zhuang et al. and is licensed under the Apache License, Version 2.0.
+The original repository can be found [here](https://github.com/ielab/llm-rankers).

+## Modifications
+- modified to work with newer versions of the OpenAI python package

 Pointwise, Listwise, Pairwise and [Setwise](https://arxiv.org/pdf/2310.09497.pdf) Document Ranking with Large Language Models.
 > Note: The current code base only supports T5-style open-source LLMs, and OpenAI APIs for several methods.
 We are in the process of implementing support for more LLMs.